 3. Each machine must have an effective silencer, tether type kill switch and spark arrestor.
 Machines competing in an event must have a U.S. Forest Service (USFS) approved spark arrestor or a USFS approval sticker per A.R.S.
 28-1179.
 Electric motorcycles do not require a spark arrestor or silencer.

 4. Chains or other traction devices are not permitted.

 5. As an aid to checkers, every machine must have a number plate with the rider's proper class designation.
-It is suggested, though not required, that Class 1, 2 and 3 riders include their state ranking number from the previous year.
+It is suggested, though not required, that riders include their state ranking number from the previous year.
 Plate type shall be left to the judgment of the rider and must include 2” minimum letters and numbers.

-6. In Classes 1, 2, 3, 4A, 5, and 6 (Expert, Sportsman, Clubman, Senior, Novice, and Twin Shock) an event must be completed on the same machine upon which the event was started.
+6. In Expert level, Sportsman, Clubman, Elite, Novice, and Air Cooled Classes an event must be completed on the same machine upon which the event was started.

 7. "Trials" tires only are required in all classes except Bicycle.
 This applies to both wheels.

 Section B: COMPETITION CLASSES and RIDER CLASSIFICATION